 - a.
 Describe the study's participants, sample, and population. - b.
 Provide a power analysis or justification for its exclusion. - c.
-Explain how samples will be drawn or assigned including criteria for inclusion or exclusion, and randomization strategy, if applicable. - d.
+Explain how samples will be drawn or assigned including criteria for inclusion or exclusion, and any randomization strategy that is used. - d.
 Describe the design of the study including potential inferences to be drawn from the study. - e.
 Describe any/all treatment and measurement instruments. - f.
 Identify all measured and unmeasured variables in the study.
 Provide a codebook as an appendix. - g.
-Identify method(s) to apply controls to the sample, if applicable. - h.
-Identify potential problems with obtaining a sample or carrying out proposed interventions. - i.
+Identify method(s) to apply controls to the sample (if applicable). - h.
+Identify potential problems with obtaining a sample or carrying out proposed interventions (if applicable). - i.
 Describe method for keeping records of samples, processes, and statistical analyses. - j.
-Describe method(s) used to determine reliability and validity of measurement instruments. - k.
+Describe method(s) used to determine reliability and validity of measurement instruments (if applicable). - k.
 Clearly tie analyses to aims and/or hypotheses. - 1.
 Present a conceptual model of the proposed study. - m.
-Comment on the need for IRB approval and the expected type of approval appropriate for the study. - n.
-Indicate timeline for the study. - o.
-In broad terms, indicate any costs involved: direct and indirect (detailed budget is not required). - p.
-Identify the following (as needed): - i.
-Consultants - ii.
-Advisors - iii.
-Statisticians - iv.
-Collaborators v.
-Reviewers
+Comment on the need for IRB approval and the expected type of approval appropriate for the study.